 - Inside Higher Ed’s article on the Faculty Role in Digital Accessibility

-If you have specific concerns, you can ask for assistance from the U.S. Department of Education’s Office for Civil Rights by emailing OCR@ed.gov or calling 800-421-3481.
+To address specific concerns, ask for assistance from the U.S. Department of Education’s Office for Civil Rights by emailing OCR@ed.gov or calling 800.421.3481.